 Demographics and Economy:

-There were 113.9 million payment cards in the country at the end of 2018 (including credit cards, charge cards, debit cards and e-money cards), a 15% increase over the year before.
-Malaysia has one of the world's highest cards penetration rates, predominantly because over half are e-money cards.
+There were 170.2 million payment cards in the country at the end of 2020 (including credit cards, charge cards, debit cards and e-money cards), a 23% increase over the year before.

-The country has a vibrant mobile payments market with a wide range of banks and e-money issuers competing.
-BNM is actively supporting further development through liberal e-money regulation and the integration of its own e-wallet, MEPS-CASH, into MyDebit, the national debit card, which is distributed by all domestic banks
+Malaysia has a vibrant mobile payments market with a wide range of banks and e-money issuers competing.
+Central bank BNM is actively supporting the development of the market through liberal e-money regulation.

-Malaysia has a competitive credit cards market, with all the major international brands present: Visa, Mastercard and American Express.
+Malaysia has a competitive credit cards market, with all of the usual major international brands present – Visa, Mastercard and American Express.
 There are three debit card networks operating in Malaysia: Visa, Mastercard and domestic network MyDebit.
-The majority of Visa- and Mastercard- branded cards are co-badged with MyDebit.

 Key Retail Banks and Issuers:

-The credit cards market is very competitive with about 26 credit cards issuers serving a population of 32 million, of which only a minority are eligible for a credit card.
-The largest four credit cards issuers – Maybank, CIMB Bank, Citibank and Hong Leong Bank – collectively had a market share of 59% in 2018.
+The Malaysian credit cards market is very competitive, with 27 credit cards issuers serving a population of 33 million, of which only around a fifth hold a credit card.

 Acquiring and Processing: